- Daily one-on-one mentoring in the clinic and in the operating room

 - Monthly ENT journal club emphasizing current literature in otolaryngologic subspecialty areas

-- PGY-1 year: Divided over 13 four-week blocks to include pediatric surgery, surgical oncology, plastic surgery, oral-maxillofacial surgery, anesthesia, ICU, neurosurgery, (one block each for a total of seven blocks), and otolaryngology (six blocks)
+- PGY-1: Divided over 13 four-week blocks to include pediatric surgery, surgical oncology, plastic surgery, oral-maxillofacial surgery, anesthesia, ICU (one block each for a total of six blocks), and otolaryngology (seven blocks)

-- PGY 2-5 years: Divided evenly monthly between head and neck/facial plastics team and the otology/pediatric otolaryngology team.
-Four months for research are taken in the PGY 3-4 years (two months each year)
+- PGY 2 – 5: Divided evenly monthly between head and neck/facial plastics team and the otology/pediatric otolaryngology team.
+Four months for research are taken in the PGY3 – PGY4 (two months each year)

-Our program has been constructed to include the required six four-week rotations of PGY-1-year rotations in the various surgical and critical care services, and seven four-week rotations in otolaryngology.
-The last four years are in otolaryngology - head and neck surgery - facial plastic surgery training.
+Our program has been constructed to include the required six four-week rotations of PGY1 rotations in various surgical and critical care services, and seven four-week rotations in otolaryngology.
+The last four years are in otolaryngology, including head and neck surgery and facial plastic surgery training.

-During the first year, call varies with the specialty rotation.
-PGY 2 and 3 residents take first call from home and PGY 4 and 5 take backup call from home.
+During the first year, your call will vary with the specialty rotation.
+PGY2 and PGY3 residents take first call from home and PGY4 and PGY5 take backup call from home.
 Facial trauma call is included every other two weeks.

-Research is mandatory and done in two one-month blocks in the PGY-3 year and another two one-month blocks in PGY-4.
+Research is mandatory and done in two one-month blocks in PGY3 and another two one-month blocks in PGY4.
 Basic science research and prospective clinical studies are both encouraged.
 Case reports are encouraged as an additional facet of research.